Updated July 3, 2022

 Community Content Kit

 We have created a few brand-related assets to help the community visually reference Foundry Virtual Tabletop and showcase created content.
-The Community Content Kit contains transparent logos using some of our branding specifically designed to give our community a way to show that their content is intended for Foundry Virtual Tabletop, all while keeping it unofficial.
+The Community Content Kit contains transparent logos using some of our branding specifically designed to give our community a way to show that their content is intended for Foundry Virtual Tabletop, while still denoting that it is unofficial.

 While we want to allow members of the community to use our branding, we'd like to ask that the content using these images follow a few simple rules: